Skip to navigation Skip to content

 1

-verification of the customer’s arrival into Australia will likely also provide evidence of their (or their parents if applicable) legal residence status at the time, which may assist in determining that the customer is a legal resident.
-See the Date of arrival - start of living in Australia table.
+Verification of the customer’s arrival into Australia may be able to be used as evidence of their (or their parents, if applicable) legal residence status at the time.
+This may assist in determining if the customer is a legal resident.
+See Table 2 of Assessing if a customer is an Australian resident

 2